See Thailand Through My Lens

 Thanks to good physical health and an active, simple lifestyle, I have never needed any medicine beyond what nature itself provides.

-I hope this website may, in some quiet way, let old friends know that I am well — and help them understand why my life eventually found its home here in Thailand, and why I have been so silent for so many years.
+I hope this website may, in some quiet way, let old friends know that I am well — and help them understand why my life eventually found its home here in Thailand.

 In the stillness of nature, I have found what matters most to me: belonging, gratitude, and the gentle rhythm of ordinary days.

-I often think of my family here and hope they will continue to find happiness and stability in their own lives.
+Ann and I often think of our children and hope they will continue to find happiness and stability in their own lives.

 My wish is simple — to be allowed to stay in this wonderful country for the rest of my life, where I have lived for more than thirty years, and where I have finally found peace.